mxz7/nypsi/economy/seasons.md

 ## what are seasons?

-a nypsi season will typically last between around 4-6 months. at the end of the season, an _economy reset_ takes place, where everything **except prestige and karma** is reset for every user. any banned users will also be unbanned, but will be completely reset. meaning prestige 0.
+a nypsi season will typically last between around 4-6 months. at the end of the season, an _economy reset_ takes place, where everything **except prestige, achievements and karma** is reset for every user. any banned users will also be unbanned, but will be completely reset. meaning prestige 0.

 ## why?